-- School infrastructure improvements and a primary school fee grant program which have helped Samoa achieve near universal primary access.
+- school infrastructure improvements which have helped Samoa achieve near universal primary access.

-- Supporting more than 1100 Samoans to graduate from the Australian Pacific Technical College since 2007.
+- supporting more than 1300 Samoans to graduate from the Australian Pacific Technical College since 2007.

-- Providing approximately 50 Samoans with Australia Awards scholarships in 2015, including short term awards, to study at tertiary institutions in Australia and the Pacific.
+- providing approximately 132 Samoans overall with Australia Awards scholarships, including short term awards, to study at tertiary institutions in Australia and the Pacific.